Aleksei Oleinik

-Aleksei Alexeyevich Oleinik (born June 25, 1977, as Oleksíy Oleksíyovych Olíynyk) is a Russian mixed martial artist and combat sambo practitioner.
+Aleksei Alexeyevich Oleinik (born June 25, 1977, as Oleksíy Oleksíyovych Olíynyk) is a retired Russian mixed martial artist and combat sambo practitioner.
 He most notably fought for the Ultimate Fighting Championship, competing in their heavyweight division.
 A professional mixed martial artist since 1997, he has also competed for M-1 Global, ProFC, IAFC, Bellator FC, KSW and YAMMA Pit Fighting.
 He is one of only two fighters to win a UFC fight via Ezekiel choke, and has done so twice.
 Oleinik also holds the record for most Ezekiel choke wins in MMA competition, with fourteen.

 Grappling career

 During his training camp with K-Dojo Warrior Tribe in April 2011, Oleinik participated in two Grappling tournaments, he won the Absolute division in an Eddie Alvarez hosted grappling tournament, and also won the Men's black belt No-Gi Advanced Super weight (210 lbs and over) division in the Grapplers Quest "Beast of the East 2011" tournament.

 Oleinik made his return to grappling in a superfight against multiple-time World Champion Gordon Ryan on December 12, 2019 at Quintet: Ultra.
 He lost the match quickly by kneebar.